nspyre-org/nspyre/docs/contributing.rst

 .. attention::

-   Hi!
-We know some of these webpages may be lacking, this documentation has only recently been created and is in active development.
-Please check back weekly has new content is regularly updated as it is being worked on.
-Please be patient -- we are mainly graduate students and have a lot of responsiblities.
+   We know some of these webpages could use some work -- this documentation has only recently been created and is in active development.
+It is updated regularly with all the newly written information.
+So check back weekly.

 .. caution::